 He won twice in 1965 and in 1967, and 11 times overall on the PGA Tour, his last victory coming at the 1972 Canadian Open.

 Brewer's first brush with greatness happened at the 1966 Masters, where he needed to two-putt the 72nd hole to win.
 He three-putted, then lost in a 3-way, 18-hole playoff the next day to eventual champion Jack Nicklaus (Tommy Jacobs was the third member of the playoff).

 But Brewer came back the next year and seized his Green Jacket with a final-round 67 that included birdies on Nos.
 13, 14 and 15.
 He beat Bobby Nichols by a stroke for the 1967 Masters title.

 Brewer had 11 other Top 10 finishes in majors, played on two U.S. Ryder Cup teams, and finished in the Top 10 on the money list three times.

-He played the Champions Tour, winning once in its early years, before retiring from competitive golf in 2000.
-His final competitive round was at the 2001 Masters, and also made a few more appearances in the senior tour's Legends of Golf team tournament).
+He played the Champions Tour, winning once in its early years, before retiring from competitive golf in 2000 (although he did start the 2001 Masters, and also made a few more appearances in the senior tour's Legends of Golf team tournament).

 In June of 2007, just a couple months before his death as a result of lung cancer, Brewer's beloved Picadome Golf Course in Lexington, Ky., was renamed The Gay Brewer Jr. Course at Picadome.